ARC @ Saunders Programs

 ARC Youth Day Programs offer flexible hours to accommodate a variety of family schedules:

 made health and safety goal progress

-Our Adult Day Support services are designed to meet the needs of adults with significant and complex disabilities who have challenges performing daily living activities.
+Our Adult Day Program services are designed to meet the needs of adults with significant and complex disabilities who have challenges performing daily living activities.

 By staying active during the day with a variety of life-enriching activities, then returning home in the evening, adults keep a sense of independence and remain close to their families.
 At the same time, their caregivers are able to maintain employment without having to worry about their loved ones.

 Our north and south care facilities are open Monday through Friday year round.

 - Daily living, socialization, exercise, leisure, recreation, volunteering and workforce skills.